Les Turner ALS Center

 Approved Treatments for ALS

-On Friday, May 5, the FDA approved the first ALS treatment in 22 years – Radicava™, an infusion treatment from MT Pharma America, also known as edaravone.
+In May, 2017, the FDA approved the first ALS treatment in 22 years – Radicava™, an infusion treatment from MT Pharma America, also known as edaravone.
 According to the FDA, the pivotal clinical trial for Radicava in Japan showed a 33 percent slowing of loss of function in participants as rated on the ALS Functional Rating Scale.
-To learn more about Radicava, read our FAQ
+To learn more about Radicava™ talk with your physician.

 Rilutek, also known as riluzole, was the first FDA-approved medication for the treatment of ALS, approved in 1995.
 It has been proven to modestly increase lifespan.
 To learn more about Rilutek© talk with your physician.